UniqueNetwork/nft-workshop/README.md

 node nft-generator.js
 ```

-This script will create `generated_nfts` folder, and save two files: `nfts.json` - array of NFT properties for each NFT, and `schema.json` - the protobuf schema file with programmatic description of properties that will be later used to mint the collection.
+This script will create `generated_nfts` folder, and save two files: `nfts.json` - array of NFT properties for each NFT.

 ## Step 6: Generate NFT Images